-- 3.1 The approval of this report may have the following implications - Resources The eventual allocation and monitoring of the PRG/RVSP budget will require a degree of staff time.
+- 4.1 The approval of this report may have the following implications - Resources The eventual allocation and monitoring of the PRG/RVSP budget will require a degree of staff time.
 None of the proposed expenditure requires the use of currently unallocated RVBC budgets. - Technical, Environmental and Legal The Policy and Finance Committee has the role of ratifying the recommendations of the RVSP Board on the spending of the funds. - Political Ratification of the funding allocation offers the Council the opportunity to have a major influence on projects which address issues of community concern and service delivery including those beyond its direct control. - Reputation The Council is a key member of the Strategic Partnership and its association with the projects will enhance the Council's reputation.

-4 RECOMMENDED THAT COMMITTEE
+5 RECOMMENDED THAT COMMITTEE

-4.1 Approve the recommendations of the Ribble Valley Strategic Partnership Board for 2011/2, of funds derived from the discounted council tax on second homes and Performance Reward Grant as set out in Appendix 1 to this report.
+- 5.1 Approve the recommendations of the Ribble Valley Strategic Partnership Board for 2011/2, of funds derived from the discounted council tax on second homes and Performance Reward Grant as set out in Appendix 1 to this report, and ask the Chief Executive to keep under review the implementation programme in conjunction with the intended LSP review. - 5.2 Agree that the project relating to Hield Wall, Clitheroe be agreed in principle but remain subject to final approval from this Committee following review by the appraisal panel, and subject to this review being carried out within 6 months from the date of this resolution.